 Published: June 26, 2013

+BRANDON - The local hard rock scene in the Tampa area is a tight-knit community that tries to support one another.
+Bands play local shows, jockeying to prove themselves worthy of making the grade.
+Thrash/metal band Riptorn is quickly claiming its place within the local scene.
 Singer Ben Colbert, guitarists Ben Salzgeber - who goes by Benzel - and Brad Jones, bassist Mario Morano and drummer Keenan Womble comprise the band.
 Salzgeber, Jones and Womble have known each other since the eighth grade when they attended Burns Middle School together.
 They officially formed Riptorn in 2011 and recruited Colbert and Morano along the way.
 "We all like different music, but the one thing we all agree on is thrash," Morano said.
 During the day, the members of Riptorn simply blend into modern society.
 Colbert, for instance, works as an insurance agent and Morano works in community mental health.
 But make no mistake, they are serious about the music.